GiuseppeBas98/Progetto_Tesi/README.md

 # Analysis and Detection of Face Morphing using Graph Neural Networks.
-Bachelor's degree thesis project Repository
+Bachelor's thesis project repository in Computer Science at the University of Salerno.
 ## Prerequisites

 - Python 3.11 or later